 4. Once you have added the additional line, you can now save the file by pressing Ctrl + X then pressing Y and then Enter to save the file.

 5. For the changes to now take effect you are required to restart your Raspberry Pi.
 You can do this by running the following command on your Raspberry Pi.

 Hopefully, by the end of this tutorial, you will have your Raspberry Pi up and running with Parsec and your computer successfully connecting to it.
 We have tutorials on setting up Xbox Controllers, PlayStation controllers, and Wiimote controllers if you want to use any of those.

-If you have any issues with this Raspberry Pi parsec tutorial or have any feedback feel free to drop a comment on our forums.
+If you have any issues with this Raspberry Pi parsec tutorial or have any feedback feel free to drop a comment below.
 If you enjoy reading our projects and want even more the be sure to check out our Raspberry Pi project book.